Wipro will launch 5G edge services solutions suite built with IBM TRIRIGA and IBM Edge Application Manager

 The TRIRIGA Connector for Watson Analytics gives you the ability to export your TRIRIGA data into Watson Analytics.
 With Watson Analytics, you can tune data, discover insights to help solve your business problems, and display your findings…

-[Admin: To see other related posts, use the Watson tag or Analytics tag.]
+[Admin: As of 2020, IBM Watson Analytics is no longer supported.
+It was replaced by IBM Cognos Analytics.
+To see other related posts, use the Watson tag or Analytics tag.]